NEPI for Oregon UAS Accelerator Cohort 2026

 What Oregon UAS Accelerator Teams Get Access To

-As part of the Oregon UAS Accelerator, cohort companies receive access to:
+Oregon UAS Accelerator cohort companies receive access to:

-A preconfigured NEPI software environment available via the NEPI Container
+A Ready-to-Use NEPI software environment available via the NEPI Container

-Documentation and community support provided by the Numurus team
+Access to NEPI Documentation and community support provided online.

-This access is intended to give teams a practical, ready-to-use software foundation while still allowing flexibility in how NEPI is applied to each system.
+This offering is intended to give teams a practical, ready-to-use software platform while still allowing flexibility in how NEPI is applied to each teams project.

 NEPI FAQ